wartman/pine/readme.md

 var count:Int = 0;
 ```

 In an `AutoComponent`, a `final` field is just added to the constructor -- nothing special happens.
-Mutable fields -- like `var count` here -- are different, and they're converted into a property with a getter and a setter that wrap a `pine.state.Atom<T>`.
+Mutable fields -- like `var count` here -- are different, and they're converted into a property with a getter and a setter that wrap a `pine.state.Signal<T>`.

 Reactivity
 ----------